knowledge-summary/programming-book-summary/software-engineering-at-google.md

 Writing testable code requires an upfront investment.
 It is especially critical early in the lifetime of a codebase.
 The later testability is taken into account, the more difficult it is to apply to a codebase.

 ## Mocking Framework
+A mocking framework is a software library that makes it easier to create test doubles within tests. (e.g. Mockito for Java)

+Mock is a test double whose behaviour is specified inline in a test.

+## Techniques for Using Test Doubles
+- **Faking** - A fake is a lightweight implementation of an API that behaves similar to the real implemenetation but isn't suitable for production (e.g. in-memory database)
+- **Stubbing** - A process of giving behaviour to a function that otherwise has no behaviour on its own, specify the return value of a function
+- **Interaction Testing** - A way to validate how a function is called without actually calling the implementation of the function

 # Chapter 14: Larger Testing